asfandyar-malik/Tutorials/solidity/basics.md

 **Address** holds the 20 byte value representing the size of an Ethereum address.
 Address is a datatype in solidity.

+functions which are **public** can be accessed by anyone who is connected to blockchain.

 Use remix.ethereum as IDE to create Smart contracts in Ethereum.